 What is AUTOSAR MCAL?
-Learn about the software module architecture and device drivers
+Learn about the Software Architecture, Device Drivers & MCAL Development

 This blog is part of our series on understanding AUTOSAR better.
 Our Automotive Product Engineering team, who has in-depth AUTOSAR expertise, will help us understand the essential components of the layered architecture of AUTOSAR.